 |Software Developers / Applications||225,000 New Jobs||$101,790 Median Salary|

 |General & Operations Managers||205,200 New Jobs||$100,410 Median Salary|

 |Marketing Analysts / Specialists||138,300 New Jobs||$63,230 Median Salary|

 References: ManpowerGroup Employment Outlook Survey United States, Q1 2019, U.S. Bureau of Labor

-The Barrett Group is a boutique career management firm for executives with a basic service philosophy focused on serving each unique client employee uniquely.
-We do not believe in a cookie-cutter, one-size-fits-all approach.
-Our service delivery is designed around this belief.
+The Barrett Group is a boutique career management firm.
+We work for executives using a basic service philosophy.
+The Barrett Group serves each client uniquely.
+Because we do not believe in a cookie-cutter, one-size-fits-all approach, our service delivery is designed around this belief.